Colorism, Castism, and Gentrification in Bollywood

 The ideal woman presented in films and encouraged in society is one established in the religious traditions of Hindu culture, especially the Ramayana and Mahabharata.
 Sita, the main female character of the Ramayana, presents the ideal form of woman as a wife who serves her husband as her god, even if that means refusing friends and family in the process (Dhand 2008).
 Her whole existence is devoted to her husband and his interests.
 The wife must always put her husband’s best interests above her own.
 This heavily Brahmanical tradition of a woman is deeply engrained in the cultural psyche of India.
 Films, literature, and politicians regularly reinforce the ideal woman in society.
 While this attitude does not prevent women from achieving successful careers, it absolutely limits their choices and ability to do so.
 It also creates greater resistance against alternative viewpoints and representations.
 Indian cultural expectations dictate that women value family over their own careers, adopt socially acceptable behavior around men, and dress conservatively.

 While both men and women can be held back by darker skin tones, women face greater educational and economic discrimination (Mishra, 2014; Hunter, 2002; Jones, 2000).
 Yet it is within the realm of marriage and motherhood that colorism is the most insidious, and therefore the most difficult for women (Vaid, 2009).
 While the 2011 Indian Census shows 940 women to every 1000 men in the country, women are still held to a higher standard when it comes to marriageability [16].
 What this means is that women must prove themselves worthy of men before marrying them.
 And like in so many other cultures, appearance is a high priority for a “good bride” (Vaid, 2009), as can be seen in Indian Matchmaker mentioned at the beginning of this article.
-Further, Neha Mishra discusses how in many personal advertisements of parents looking for a bride, “fair,” is the most important, more than education, class, or region.
+Further, Neha Mishra discusses how in many personal advertisements of parents looking for a bride, “fair” is the most important, more than education, class, or region.
 If one does not have fair skin, then the other factors must outweigh this negative (Mishra, 2015).
 These desires stem as much from the family as from the man, because they want the children to be light as well.
 The fairness desire spans class and region.
 Mishra describes a law professional who says that “when I go to weddings, if a girl is fairer than the guy I immediately say-lucky guy,” despite being a darker woman herself.
 She even admits to thinking of those darker than her as dirty.
 Many of Mishra’s interviewees describe instances of bias and prejudice based on their skin color, yet they also admitted to perpetuating the same colorism.
-The heightened scrutiny on women happens in Bollywood as well.
+The heightened scrutiny of women happens in Bollywood as well.
 Women who are dark can play prostitutes, but rarely much else (Arora 2015; Ganapathy 2013; Mishra 2015).

 Conclusion